 Mina represents clients on municipal, airport, environmental, and construction matters.
-Mina’s airport work includes representing airports around the country on a variety of issues, including the negotiation of complex lease transactions with airlines and airline fuel consortia.
+Mina’s airport work includes representing airports around the country on the negotiation of complex lease transactions with airlines, including airline use and lease agreements and agreements with airline fuel consortia.
 He worked to revise the Massachusetts Department of Transportation’s Aeronautics regulations, and works with the Department’s Aeronautics Division on matters regarding the use and regulation of drones.
 Mina has also assisted a private manufacturer of drone technologies in obtaining a waiver from the FAA for the use of drones beyond the visual line of sight, one of the first such waivers ever granted by the FAA.

 Massachusetts Super Lawyers Rising Stars, (2015-Present)